sclorg/s2i-ruby-container/2.5/README.md

 The resulting image can be run using [podman](https://github.com/containers/libpod).

 Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments
+Note: While the examples in this README are using UBI8-based images (eg. ubi8/ruby-25), you can substitute any of the ubi8 images for any other version of the same image (RHSCL, UBI7, Centos7 or Fedora), if it exists.

 Description
 -----------